mission-chief-bot/Mission-Chief-Bot/README.md

 - Restarter - This effectively is a cradle for the MissionChiefBot- if it major crashes (i.e exits) at all the bot will be auto restart.
 Usually good for people that want to run it while they're asleep etc.
 - generate - This is in charge of grabbing new missions and the data, make sure you manually run this every time there's new missions.

-## Free Vs Sponsored
+## Sponsored
-The bot is completely free for versions `0.0.9.8.1` and below- for the new version it's a 'pay what you can system'- so if you sponsor me for as little as $1 a month you'll get access to the new versions, this gives you more features than the free version, as well as quicker replies / fixes where possible.
+The bot is no longer free- for the new version it's a 'pay what you can system'- so if you sponsor me for as little as $1 a month you'll get access to the new versions, this gives you more features, as well as quicker replies / fixes where possible.
+The free version is no longer a thing, as it's unhealthy for the Mission Chief Community- with it being free it means more and more people will download it.
+Where as with premium people will be less likely to pay.

 I regularly check sponsors, and add users and remove users..
 You can see the sponsor system via GitHub [here](https://github.com/sponsors/jackbayliss) allowing you to privately or publicly sponsor me.
 Be aware I will require your mission chief username in order to give you access so please send it me via email, or Discord message.
-If you'd rather not let me know it feel free to use the free version.

 ### Windows
 Just double click the .exe and you're up and running!